·10 min read

 Dopamine receptors begin regrowing.
 The flatline often occurs during this period as your reward system runs below capacity while rebuilding.

 Receptor density approaches healthy levels.
-You experience strong motivation from natural sources.
-The pull of artificial stimulation diminishes significantly.
+Motivation from natural sources comes back strong.
+The pull of artificial stimulation fades.

 A Practical Dopamine Detox Protocol